Aare-/UniversalBuildProcessor/README.md

 `PROD_CONFIG_JSON_NAME` json file should be only used during production build and removed after.
 Place your optional and custom Scriptable Objects inside `CONFIG_MODEL_PATH_FOLDER`.

+## Sample Config Files
+To get started with `build-config.json` you can find sample configs inside `UniversalBuildProcessor\Resources\TestConfigs` folder.
+Only the sections with data for Android and iOS is mandatory.

 ## Mandatory Configs
 Values from following classes have to be present in config.json
 - `ConfigurationAndroid.cs`